projectcontour/contour/design/ingressroute-design.md

 The delegation rules applied are as follows

 1. If an `IngressRoute` object contains a `spec.virtualhost` key it is considered a root.
-2. If an `IngressRoute` object does not contain `spec.virtualhost` key is considered an edge.
+2. If an `IngressRoute` object does not contain `spec.virtualhost` key is considered a vertex.
-3. An edge is reachable if a delegation to it exists in another `IngressRoute` object.
+3. A vertex is reachable if a delegation to it exists in another `IngressRoute` object.
-4. Edges which are not reachable are considered orphened.
-Orphened edges have no effect on the running configuration.
+4. Vertices which are not reachable are considered orphened.
+Orphened vertices have no effect on the running configuration.

 ## Validation rules